zku/Diablo-III-Protocol-Simulator/README.md

 OMG
 ===

-yes, this is a poc, it's ugly and has alot of repetitive code
+yes, this is a poc, it's ugly and has a lot of repetitive code
 get over it